Affirmative Action Discriminates Against White Men? Give Me a Break!

 confidently through his daily life blithely unaware of how his race and gender have

-advantaged him from birth.
-To be a white male means not having to think, on a daily basis,
+male means not having to think, on a daily basis,

 about being a white male.
 It means taking one's membership in the default race and gender for